-Both full- and broad-spectrum CBD feature an “entourage effect.”
+Both full and broad-spectrum CBD features an “entourage effect.”
 This is a synergistic interaction of the cannabinoids with the body for heightened effects.
 Isolates do not offer this entourage effect.

 On the other hand, there are particular advantages to smoking or vaping CBD.
 Some people find that buds provide a more pronounced relaxing effect compared to other forms.

-In this case, CBD flowers may be considered a good alternative for people looking for relaxing effects without the paranoia.
+In this case, you may consider cannabidiol flowers a good alternative for people looking for relaxing effects without the paranoia.

 Does CBD Hemp Flower Work?